RBUS 304, (501) 569-3356, (501) 569-8898 (fax), Website

 Students may pursue programs of study in several fields of specialty within business.
 The curricula provide a foundation for entry into management, professional practice, and graduate study.

-The College is made up of five departments offering degrees in fourteen programs: Accounting, Economics and Finance, Management, Business Information Systems, and Marketing and Advertising.
+The College is made up of five departments offering degrees in eight programs: Accounting, Business Analytics, Business Information Systems, Economics, Finance, International Business, Management, and Marketing.
+Emphasis areas in entrepreneurship, human resources, financial services, adverting and sales.
 Students in the College select a major from one of the programs, and all majors are awarded the Bachelor of Business Administration degree.
 Requirements for degree programs are listed in the departmental sections of this catalog All departments in the College offer minors for students whose major field is in another college.
 Minor requirements are listed in the departmental sections of this catalog.

 At the graduate level, the College offers the Master of Business Administration, Master of Accountancy, and the Master of Science in Business Information Systems.
 See the UALR Graduate Catalog for information about these programs.

 The programs of the COB are accredited by AACSB International-The Association to Advance Collegiate Schools of Business.